SimonPadbury/baselayer-3/_src/layout.md

 Baselayer’s `wrapper` classes add a constrained layout width, inline margin (x-axis) auto centering, and side edge whitespace when the viewport width is at or narrower then the wrapper width.

-<div aria-label="Note" class="popout mb-3 bl-heavy b-blue b-300 b-dark-invert p-3 bg-blue bg-100 bg-dark-invert">  Baselayer’s <em>wrapper</em> classes were formerly known as <em>container</em> classes, copying the name from other CSS frameworks such as Bootstrap.
+<div aria-label="Note" class="popout mb-3 bl-heavy b-blue b-400 dark:b-600 p-3 bg-blue bg-100 dark:bg-900">  Baselayer’s <em>wrapper</em> classes were formerly known as <em>container</em> classes, copying the name from other CSS frameworks such as Bootstrap.
 But after switching from <code>@media</code> queries to <code">@container</code> queries, a context-container was required for parent elements of container query controlled layout systems.
 Therefore, the Baselayer <code>container</code> class is now exclusively used for that purpose.
 See <a href="#container-query-powered-layouts">container query powered layouts</a>.
 </div>

-The centered layout `wrapper` is set up as follows:
+The centered layout `wrapper` is set up as follows.

 In `variables.css`: